JJ/hoborg/text/text.md

 You don't look like a circus person
 ---------------------------------------------

 "Sorry, boy.
 This does not check out."
-He said, handing the papers back to me.
+The circus manager said, handing the papers back to me.
 The clerks nodded and continued their rustling and radio listening.
 From another poster, Mento the Mystical Miner, eyes wide open, was looking at me trying to find out what I was thinking.

-Which was "What a fucking waste of money".
+Which was "What a fucking waste of money."
 I picked up the paper and started to rip them out, meanwhile thinking that the paleface clerk that had taken my money in Pascagoula was going to suffer three different kids of hell when I laid my hands on him.
 If hell actually